zopencommunity/meta/docs/Guides/QuickStart.md

 z/OS Open Tools lets you install unsupported Open Source tools that run native on your z/OS system.
 Whether you want to strictly _use_ the tools or also _improve_ the tools is up to you.

-# UPDATE: New zopen framework is now available!
+## UPDATE: New zopen framework is now available!

 The new zopen package manager is not compatible with the previous version of zopen.
 Migration involves creating a new directory structure for zopen tools.
 This is accomplished via the `zopen init` command, documented below.

-## Before you migrate
+## Migration considerations
 * Identify the tools you have already installed.
 Use `zopen install --list`.
 * If you plan to reuse the existing zopen root directory for installing the new tools, then make sure to back it up to a different directory.
 * Follow the steps below and install each of the tools again via `zopen install`